 When you enter the restaurant's dining area, you will discover a massive, yet intimate space, open to the outside, Crocus' waves gently lap.
 There are two areas: on the left is da'Vida's bar and lounge space, on the right is the dining room.

 da'Vida's Dining Room

 Da'Vida had specially arranged our table that night.

 Our kind and vibrant waiter set up space for six against the water (something they do not normally do!).

 We sat cozy in our comfortable chairs, at our large white cloth tables and scanned the menu.

-I wish I had room in my stomach that night to try both an appetizer and an entrée, but the lamb served with mashed potato would console me! :-)
+I wish I had room in my stomach that night to try both an appetizer and an entrée, but the snapper with Basmati rice would console me! :-)